Tourvia Tourvia

 Connected apps are not always a bad choice.
 When teams need deep integrations with non-Salesforce systems or operate across multiple CRMs, a middleware approach may make sense.
 But for orgs where Salesforce is the primary system of record for field teams, native integration reduces complexity at every layer: data, security, UX, and admin.

-Frequently asked questions about RouteForce native integration
+Frequently asked questions about Tourvia native integration

-RouteForce is natively exposed for Account, Lead, and Opportunity record pages.
+Tourvia is natively exposed for Account, Lead, and Opportunity record pages.
 It can also be placed on Lightning App Pages, Home Pages, Tabs, the Utility Bar, and Experience Cloud pages.
 Placement on fully custom objects depends on your configuration and the address field structure available.

 Yes.
-Because RouteForce queries data through standard SOQL and uses Lightning Data Service, it operates within the org's sharing rules and field-level security settings.
+Because Tourvia queries data through standard SOQL and uses Lightning Data Service, it operates within the org's sharing rules and field-level security settings.
 Users only see records they have access to in Salesforce, with no workaround or bypass.

 Yes.
-RouteForce can be installed and tested in sandbox environments before deploying to production.
+Tourvia can be installed and tested in sandbox environments before deploying to production.
 Configuration through Custom Metadata Types can be moved between environments using standard Salesforce deployment tools including change sets and the Salesforce CLI.

-RouteForce is tested against Salesforce releases as part of the managed package maintenance included in the subscription.
+Tourvia is tested against Salesforce releases as part of the managed package maintenance included in the subscription.
 Compatibility updates are delivered through the managed package channel, not through manual re-deployments by your team.

-Explore RouteForce native integration inside Salesforce
+Explore Tourvia native integration inside Salesforce

-Install RouteForce from AppExchange See use cases
+Install from AppExchange See use cases